samjones00/docs/docs/_documentation/grpc.md

     rpc [Verb][RequestType](RequestType) returns (ResponseType) {}

-The original HTTP Status Code remains accessible from the **httpstatus** gRPC Metadata Response Headers that continues to be populated in the `WebServiceException.StatusCode` thrown if using `GrpcServiceClient` or `protoc` client configured with the ServiceStack Interceptor.
+The original HTTP Status Code remains accessible from the **httpstatus** gRPC Metadata Response Header that continues to be populated in the `WebServiceException.StatusCode` thrown in `GrpcServiceClient` or `protoc` clients configured with the ServiceStack Interceptor.
 Any Custom HTTP Headers added by your Services are also returned in gRPC headers including your Services detailed structured Exception information stored as a serialized `ResponseStatus` message in the **responsestatus-bin** Header that continues to be available in
-`WebServiceException.ResponseStatus` property allowing gRPC client Apps to develop [rich form validation bindings](/world-validation#contacts-page) that's otherwise not possible in gRPC's failed responses containing just a basic error code and text description.
+`WebServiceException.ResponseStatus` property allowing gRPC client Apps to develop [rich form validation bindings](/world-validation#contacts-page) that's otherwise not possible in gRPC's failed responses containing just an error code and simple text description.

 ### Offer best API for every platform